Optimal Conditional Inference in Adaptive Experiments: Introduction

-The class of location-invariant experimental designs is large, and in many contexts we know much more about $(T,\Pi_{1:T},\eta)$ than simply that they are location-invariant.
-When we have such restrictions, we can exploit them to design more precise inference procedures.
-To illustrate, we consider settings where the rules used to determine $(T,\Pi_{1:T},\eta)$ are fully known and can be expressed in terms of a finite number of linear-in-data inequalities (that is, settings where these $(T,\Pi_{1:T},\eta)$ depend on the experimental results only through a collection of polyhedral events).
+Second, because we allow all designs that satisfy location-invariance, our optimal inference procedure conditions on all batch-arm mean differences.
+In some cases, however, the information contained in $ (T,\Pi_{1:T},\eta)$ may be much coarser than all batch-arm mean differences (though not in all cases: we show that if $(T, \Pi_{1:T}, \eta)$ is generated by Thompson sampling, conditional validity given the design requires conditioning on all batch-arm mean differences).
+When the information contained in $ (T,\Pi_{1:T},\eta)$ is known to be coarser, we may exploit this knowledge to derive more powerful conditional inference procedures.
+To illustrate, we consider settings where the rules used to determine $(T,\Pi_ {1:T},\eta)$ are fully known and can be expressed in terms of a finite number of linear-in-data inequalities (that is, settings where these $ (T,\Pi_{1:T},\eta)$ depend on the experimental results only through a collection of polyhedral events).
 This holds, for instance, when $\Pi_{1:T}$ is constructed using an $\varepsilon$-greedy algorithm and $\eta$ selects the best-performing arm.
-In such settings, we characterize optimal median-unbiased estimators and equal-tailed confidence intervals conditional on $(T,\Pi_{1:T},\eta).$
+In such settings, we characterize optimal median-unbiased estimators and equal-tailed confidence intervals conditional on $(T,\Pi_ {1:T},\eta)$ in the limit experiment.
+These confidence intervals are closely related to those in selective inference \citep{FST15}.

-Our optimality results are derived under the assumption that the batch-arm means are exactly normally distributed in finite samples. \citet{hirano2023asymptotic} show that this corresponds to the limit experiment for batched bandit experiments.
-To ensure that our results for location-invariant experiments deliver valid inference more generally, in the appendix we prove that our procedures for location-invariant experimental designs are uniformly asymptotically valid across a large class of data generating processes with non-normal data.
+These results have implications for a wide range of empirical contexts.
+Adaptive experiments are used in a variety of academic and commercial settings \citep[e.g.][]{SBF17,Rafferty_Ying_Williams_2019,CGKQST22,bibaut2024demistifying}.
+Moreover, recent theoretical results by \cite{HZZBGY20} show that batched experiments with a surprisingly small number of batches can achieve the same rate guarantees as fully adaptive experiments, in which the assignment probabilities may be different for each observation, further motivating our focus on batched experiments.

+A potentially less obvious application of our results is to experiments with an initial pilot stage.\footnote{We thank \blind{[anonymous] }bringing this connection to our attention.} For the purposes of our analysis the pilot stage can be treated as the first batch, and the main experiment as the second.
+If the choice of assignment probabilities and target parameters depend only on treatment-control contrasts at the pilot stage, one can apply our results on inference for location-invariant experimental designs and obtain more precise inference than is possible using the main experiment alone.
+Crucially, these results apply even when we do not have an exact formula for how the design of the main experiment depends on the pilot, for instance because design decisions were made on an ad-hoc basis after observing the results from the pilot.